weilix88/buildsimhub_python_api/README.md

 ![picture alt](https://imgur.com/jNrghIZ.png)

 A simulation job manages one type of cloud simulation.
 It contains five main functions which are listed below:
+### run
+The `run()` function allows you to upload an energy model and weather file to the platform for cloud simulation (project creation is not required for this method).
+It has in total 2 parameters.
+1. `file_dir` (required): the absolute local directory of your EnergyPlus / OpenStudio model (e.g., "/Users/weilixu/Desktop/5ZoneAirCooled.idf")
+2. `wea_dir`(required): the absolute local director of the simulation weather file (it should be .epw file)

 ### create_model
 The `create_model()` function allows you to upload an energy model to the platform with no simulation.
 It has in total 2 parameters.